Graphic Design Job Outlook

 Graphic Designer Career Path

 Graphic designers are the creative thinkers responsible for the look and feel of every brand.
-Using state-of-the-art software to communicate visual ideas, your graphic design career path will allow you to inspire, inform and captivate consumers, creating beautiful images that send a message on a company's behalf.
+They use state-of-the-art software to communicate visual ideas.
+A graphic design career will allow you to inspire, inform and captivate consumers.
+You will create beautiful images that send a message on a company's behalf.

-The job outlook of a graphic designer is bright, as you'll find these skilled professionals behind every website, magazine cover, billboard or logo.
-Using industry standard knowledge of layout, unity, color and more, these highly-trained specialists work to deliver beautiful designs with purpose.
+The job outlook of a graphic designer is bright.
+You will find these skilled professionals behind every website, magazine cover, billboard or logo.
+They use industry standard knowledge of layout, unity, color and more.
+These highly-trained specialists work to deliver beautiful designs with purpose.

 As a professional graphic designer, you should be able to: